dinisvieira/maui-external-keyboard-android/README.md

 **Steps that work (internal keyboard):**
 - Run app and enter some text on Entry
-- Press "Enter" using the "internal" keyboard
+- Press the submit button using the "internal" keyboard
 - **Result:** Command executes as it should